NETWAYS/foreman-training/plugins/08_openscap.md

 ****

-* Install the Foreman Plugin OpenSCAP using the package "tfm-rubygem-foreman_openscap"
-* Install the Smart Proxy Plugin OpenSCAP using the package "rubygem-smart_proxy_openscap"
+* Install the Foreman and Smart Proxy Plugin OpenSCAP using the foreman-installer
 * Make the Puppet Module "foreman_scap_client" available
 * Create a Policy for CentOS 7 and assign it to a host
 * Initiate a Puppet agent run on the host